 We have outsourced portions of our fulfillment process, as well as certain technology-related functions, to third-party service providers.
 Specifically, we rely on third parties in a number of foreign countries and territories.
 We are dependent on third-party vendors for credit card processing and use third-party hosting and networking providers to host our sites.
-We also contract with a third-party fulfillment provider for the distribution of our products to our retail partners.
 The failure of one or more of these entities to provide the expected services on a timely basis, or at all, or at the prices we expect, or the costs and disruption incurred in changing these outsourced functions to be performed under our management and direct control or that of a third party, could have an adverse effect on our business, financial condition, results of operations and prospects.
 We are not party to long-term contracts with some of our retail and ecommerce partners, and upon expiration of these existing agreements, we may not be able to renegotiate the terms on a commercially reasonable basis, or at all.